 Re-Imagine Aging With Full Cardiovascular Health, Feeling Capable & Feeling Good

-There are many ways to attack the issues of cardiovascular health as the aging process progresses: figuring-out the meticulous pathological details that are present in older people and trying to medically/scientifically work it backwards.
+There are many ways to attack the issues of cardiovascular health as the aging process progresses: figuring-out the meticulous pathological details that are present in older people and trying to medically/scientifically work it all backwards and trying to reverse damage to tissues and organs accumulated over a lifetime.
 Our research on NanobacTX shows that we’re not only able to maintain cardiovascular function but help improve heart health and vascular function from head-to-toe…..keeping optimal bloodflow to virtually everything and making all function more effectively and youthfully.
-Our Nanobiotics are proprietary non-prescription compounds designed to regenerate human organs and tissues and improve vascular health.
+Our Nanobiotics are proprietary non-prescription compounds designed to improve human organ and tissue function by improving vascular health.
 For example, our flagship Nanobiotic: NanobacTX is a patented non-prescription compound that is used by cardiologists and other physicians in their practices to assist patients in the maintenance of their cardiovascular health.
 NanobacTX does not require a prescription and you can purchase it now through this website.

-Coronary Artery Calcification and the Development of Vulnerable Plaques. – Mezo, GS
+Coronary Artery Calcification and the Development of Dynamic Vulnerable Plaques. – Mezo, GS

 Coronary Artery Calcification (CAC) and extra-vascular pathological calcification is secondary to an infection by Nanobacteria (also known as CNPs, NPs or NB).
 CNPs cause calcification and inflammation response from their exudate, a lipopolysaccharide biofilm (LPS).
 CNPs oxidize LDL and VLDL cholesterol as food in their regeneration-cycle.
 CNPs have 2 pleomorphic modes of growth: fast (replication every 3 days) which involves LPS Biofilm; and slow (replication every 6 days) that involves the development of protective calcium layers “igloos” around themselves.
 When locked in the intimal-medial space of an artery, these CNPs are temporarily deprived of their food which is VLDL/LDL cholesterol from blood.
 In this slow-replication mode, CNPs build layers of calcification upon themselves, building an intimal-medial “igloo” around themselves as a bolus of calcification.
 As our immune system tries to wall-off the area of CNP infection (like a cyst), the area is covered with amyloid soft plaque.
 This soft plaque temporarily stabilizes the plaque-lesion.
 After a while, our immune system recognizes the area as non-threatening and inactive and then does what it normally does to a walled-off area of infection, it works to regenerate and debulk the area by initiating the process of neovascularization.
 Through this process of neovascularization, new microscopic blood vessels bring fresh blood containing VLDL & LDL to the area.
 Now the CNPs have their required nutrients of VLDL & LDL cholesterol.
 When re-supplied with their food, the CNPs switch to fast replication again and form LPS biofilm.
 This biofilm causes inflammation and our immune system now fights the infection all over again…..causing the process to repeat itself….now the area is red and swollen.
 This is the “vulnerable plaque” phase.
 These inflammatory episodes wax and wane until such time that the calcified plaque burden is so large that it can inflame the area, impair blood flow from swelling and can rupture into the lumen of the blood vessel like the “popping of a pimple”.
 Once CNPs are expelled from the ruptured plaque into the blood stream, they immediately bind prothrombin, causing a blood clotting cascade….this leads to MI (Heart Attack).
 We at NanoBiotech Pharma have developed nanobiotics (NanobacTX & Urobac) to deal with these effects.
 Author’s disclosure (Jan 18, 2012) – Our researchers discovered CNPs and we direct Nanobacteria, CNPs & NPs endovascular research Worldwide.